-A.All operations sergeants, corporals and officers will carry less lethal munitions (12 gauge beanbag rounds) in their patrol unit trunks.
+A.All operations sergeants, corporals and officers will carry less lethal munitions (12 gauge beanbag rounds) in their patrol unit trunks or approved mounted rack within the vehicle.
 The less lethal rounds will be loaded in the designated less lethal munitions shotgun.
 A bright orange foregrip and stock will identify the shotgun.
-The less lethal munitions will be stored in a separate container in the shotgun lockerthat is clearly marked "LESS LETHAL MUNITIONS".
+The less lethal munitions will be stored in a separate container in the shotgun locker that is clearly marked "LESS LETHAL MUNITIONS".
 There are to be no other types of 12 gauge rounds (00, slug, birdshot, etc) located inside the shotgun locker or in a department vehicle.